When was the last time you performed a content audit?

 A content audit is a powerful tool to check the ongoing health of your content and optimize it to drive maximum traffic, leads, and conversions.

-That’s why 86% of companies run content audits at least once a year.
-Out of these, 38% of companies conduct content audits more than three times a year.
+That’s why most companies conduct content audits at least once a year, and some conduct them more than three times yearly.

 Here is the step-by-step process you should follow to conduct a content audit:

-Just like other marketing initiatives, you should begin with defining your goals clearly.
+Just like other marketing initiatives, you should begin by defining your goals clearly.

 Image via Semrush